Alan Jones (talkback host): Sexual assault allegations and arrest

-In the wake of his arrest and the charges, Australian media figures weighed in, with Peta Credlin alleging unfair treatment, Andrew Bolt opining that "this could be one of the greatest falls from grace we have seen", and James Packer saying "Alan Jones is my friend and he is entitled to the presumption of innocence."
-Openly gay media personality Josh Szeps, who had worked as a junior producer on Jones' radio program, claimed that Jones had made unwanted advances towards him on several occasions, including attempts at sexual touching and kissing which were routinely rebuffed by Szeps, and that Jones had promoted him to a senior producer position "implausibly fast", likening the experience to a "casting couch".
-However, Szeps defended Jones, describing him as a "fiery, poetic, operatic whirlwind of a man" and the alleged incidents as "playful" and "excessively romantic".
+In the wake of his arrest, several public figures commented on the allegations.
+Peta Credlin alleged Jones had been treated unfairly, Andrew Bolt described the case as potentially "one of the greatest falls from grace we have seen", and James Packer said that Jones was entitled to the presumption of innocence.
+Former producer Josh Szeps also alleged that Jones had made unwanted sexual advances towards him, but defended Jones's character and described the conduct as "playful" and "excessively romantic".

-On 7 March 2025, Jones was charged with an additional count of assault with act of indecency relating to an 11th complainant, taking his charges to a total of 35 offences.
-On 16 September 2025, he was charged with nine additional indecent assault charges, taking the total to 44 offences.
+On 7 March 2025 Jones was charged with an additional count of assault with an act of indecency relating to an 11th complainant, taking the total number of charges to 35 offences.
+On 16 September 2025 he was charged with a further nine counts of indecent assault, increasing the total to 44 offences.
+Later that month several aggravated indecent assault charges were replaced with lesser charges and the number of complainants was reduced from 11 to nine, reducing the total number of charges to 27.
+In June 2026, one charge of assault with an act of indecency was withdrawn, reducing the number of complainants to eight, and in July a further four indecent assault charges were withdrawn.

+Jones's judge-alone trial commenced in the Local Court of New South Wales on 3 August 2026 before Judge Glenn Walsh.
+Jones pleaded not guilty to 22 charges of indecent assault and sexual touching relating to six complainants.
+The prosecution alleges the offences occurred between 2003 and 2019.
+More than 70 witnesses are expected to give evidence during the trial.
+Jones denies the allegations and is contesting all charges.
+Responding to text messages presented in court, Jones admits to texting men in a “flirty” way, but denies indecently assaulting the complainants.

 Personal life

 Jones has never been married and has no children.
 He resides in Sydney.
-In 2003, Jones purchased a 27-hectare property in Fitzroy Falls for $2.3 million.
-It was sold by Jones in 2022.
+In 2003 Jones purchased a 27-hectare property in Fitzroy Falls for $2.3 million, which he sold in 2022.
 In 2017, Jones purchased an apartment in Circular Quay for $10.5 million.
-In 2021, he bought a riverfront house in Southport, Queensland, for $12.25 million.
+In 2021 he bought a riverfront house in Southport, Queensland, for $12.25 million.

 Health issues

-In July 2008, Jones underwent surgery for prostate cancer.
+In July 2008 Jones underwent surgery for prostate cancer.
 In December 2008, he had surgery to remove a benign brain tumour.
 Jones had back surgery and neck operations in November 2016 which caused him to be off-air for four months.
-In November 2018, Jones was hospitalised for severe back pain and again was off-air.
+In November 2018 he was hospitalised for severe back pain and again was off air.
 He underwent back surgery again in November 2022.